-Belsize Square Synagogue’s unique history has helped to create a strong sense of commitment and friendship amongst our members.
-As Community Care Co-ordinator I work in partnership with the Rabbi, the Cantor, synagogue staff, outside agencies, and our volunteers and members to offer assistance during times of need.
-We join together to contact and visit members that are ill, grieving, or are in need of an extra bit of comfort and support.
+Belsize Square Synagogue’s unique history has helped to create a strong bond of kinship amongst our membership.
+Our Community Care Co-ordinator, Eve Hersov, works closely with the Rabbi, Cantor, synagogue staff, outside agencies and synagogue volunteers to offer assistance to members particularly during times of transition and need.

 Eve’s role centres largely on 3 main areas:

 - Helping our oldest members who may be experiencing difficulty managing deteriorating health, mobility, and social connection